 Years ago I was leaving Sydney by train, there was so much tagging and graffiti on walls and wagons with so many angles, layers and colours it turned into one long amazing art work to me.
 From that experience I was primed to appreciate art on the street, the kind that brightens up backs of buildings and dull concrete walls.

 Owen also took part in this years All Fresco Public Art Festival held in Auckland from 1 – 4 May.
 The festival is an initiative by the K* Road Business Association, in its second year, it has enabled around 20 murals and art works to add more character to this already gritty, alternative neighbourhood.
-Follow the link above to download a map showing the locations of the art works added in 2014.
-The phone app has a map of around 23 works on and around K Road.

 *For those not familiar with Auckland, K Road is short for Karangahape Road, you’ll find it at the top of Queen Street.